Simple and tight device-independent security proofs: Device-independent entropy accumulation protocol

 \subsection{The protocol}

 Protocol~\ref{pro:randomness_generation} is used to generate raw data for Alice and Bob by using an untrusted device $D$.
 It is based on an arbitrary non-local game $G$ as defined in Section~\ref{sec:non-local_games}, together with a definition of test and generation inputs for Alice and Bob.
 The test inputs, $\mathcal{X}_t \subset \mathcal{X}$ and $\mathcal{Y}_t \subset \mathcal{Y}$, are used by the parties during the test rounds ($T_i=1$ below) from which the Bell violation is estimated, while the generation inputs, $\mathcal{X}_g \subset \mathcal{X}$ and $\mathcal{Y}_g \subset \mathcal{Y}$, are used in the other rounds (the sets are not necessarily disjoint).
+We also assume that $\mathcal{X}_g\subset \mathcal{X}_t$, as it is important that, given a value in $\mathcal{X}_g$, the device is not able to infer the value of $T_i$.
 Ideally, one should use a game $G$ for which Alice and Bob's outputs are perfectly correlated (or anti-correlated) with sufficiently high probability when the parties use the generation inputs.\footnote{In a DIQKD protocol (or other tasks with two separated honest parties) this requirement is used to ensure a good key rate, as the output bits in the generation rounds will be the main contributors to the final key.
 For tasks such as randomness expansion, where there is only one honest party, it is not necessary to generate matching outputs.}

 We now define the EAT channels using the rounds of the protocol (where one round includes Steps~\ref{prostep:choose_Ti}-\ref{prostep:calculate_Ci_EA} in Protocol~\ref{pro:randomness_generation}).
 For this, the following notation is used.
 For every $i\in\{0\}\cup[n]$, the (unknown) quantum state of the device $D$ shared by Alice and Bob after round $i$ of the protocol is denoted by $\rho_{Q_AQ_B}^i$.
 We denote the register holding this state by $R_i$.
 In particular, $R_0\equiv Q_AQ_B$ at the start of the protocol.
 At Step~\ref{prostep:measurement} in Protocol~\ref{pro:randomness_generation}, the quantum state of the devices is changed from $\rho_{Q_AQ_B}^{i-1}$ in $R_{i-1}$ to $\rho_{Q_AQ_B}^{i}$ in $R_i$ by the use of the device.\footnote{To be a bit more precise, the quantum state is changed in two steps.
 First, the relevant measurement of Step~\ref{prostep:measurement} is done (where it is assumed that the measurements of the different components are in tensor product).
 Then, after $A_i$ and $B_i$ are recorded, the different components of the device are allowed to communicate.
 Thus, some further changes can be made to the post-measurement state even based on the memory of all components together.} Our EAT channels are then $\mathcal{N}_i:R_{i-1}\rightarrow R_i A_i B_i X_i Y_i T_i C_i$ defined by the CPTP map describing the $i$-th round of Protocol~\ref{pro:randomness_generation}, as implemented by the untrusted device $D$ (see Figure~\ref{fig:maps}).
 We prove in Lemma~\ref{lem:main_soundness} below that they indeed satisfy the conditions given in Definition~\ref{def:eat_channels}.